-Whenever you buy a new camera, it is necessary to see the range of lenses that are designed/ released along it.
+Whenever you buy a new camera, it is necessary to see the range of lenses that are designed/ released along with it.
 Recently I bought this new lens Tamron AF 70-300mm for my new project.
-Many passionate and professional photographers are interested in including this particular lens in their kits due to its excellent adaptability, fast constant aperture, and impressive optical quality.
+Many passionate and professional photographers are interested in including this particular lens in their kits due to their excellent adaptability, fast constant aperture, and impressive optical quality.

 LD stands for Low dispersion glass.
 Elements 9/13 in this lens helps to reduce chromatic aberration and allows the tendency of light of different colors and variations to come to different points of focus at the image plane.

 Whereas its cons include: visible distortion and its bokeh are not formed very well in pictures as expected.
-As far as these drawbacks are concerned, distortion, bokeh, chromatic aberration and vignetting can be fixed in editing apps and using Adobe software.
+As far as these drawbacks are concerned, distortion, bokeh, chromatic aberration, and vignetting can be fixed in editing apps and using Adobe software.

 - Model: A17

 - Angle of View (diagonal): 34°21’(for full-frame format), 8°15’ (for APS-C format)

 - Lens Construction: 13 elements in 9 groups

 - Minimum Focus Distance: 0.95m

 - Max.
 Magnification Ratio: 1:2

 - Diaphragm Blade Number: 9/td>